Who We Are:

 - 19 of 23 Academic Departments connect students with the local community through coursework.

 - Each year approximately 30 Hagen Center interns work in partnership with local non-profits, government agencies and businesses.
-Since The Hagen Center opened in 2008, 186 interns have worked on 123 local projects in partnership with 134 community organizations with guidance from 56 faculty experts.
+Since The Hagen Center opened in 2008, 233 interns have addressed on 161 community focused projects.

 - At the national level, Wittenberg has been recognized for its leadership and commitment to community engagement with its consistent selection for the President’s Community Service Honor Roll, and most recently received the President’s highest award status, Community Service Honor Roll of Distinction.